NickRatner/ChessBotThisTimeForReal/README.md

 # Chess Bot
-An AI Chess Bot using the minimax algorithm with alpha beta pruning
+An AI Chess Bot using the minimax algorithm with alpha beta pruning.

+Created using Python and Pygame library for the graphics and user interaction

+You play as white and the computer plays as black.
+After you make a move, the computer will make a move based on how many moves ahead you set it to calculate.
+Works well up to 3 moves ahead.

 Examples: